awsdocs/aws-security-hub-user-guide/doc_source/using-service-linked-roles.md

 **Important**
 To delete the `AWSServiceRoleForSecurityHub` service\-linked role, you must first disable Security Hub in all Regions where it's enabled\.
 If Security Hub isn't disabled when you try to delete the service\-linked role, the deletion fails\.
-For more information, see [Disabling AWS Security Hub](securityhub-disable.md)\.
+For more information, see [Disabling Security Hub](securityhub-disable.md)\.

 When you disable Security Hub, the `AWSServiceRoleForSecurityHub` service\-linked role is *not* automatically deleted\.
 If you enable Security Hub again, it starts using the existing `AWSServiceRoleForSecurityHub` service\-linked role\.